 Japan and South Korea may be the top destinations on a traveller’s list to view autumn leaves, but if you only have time for a day trip, there are quite a few places in the 852 where you can capture the season’s red-and-gold palette for your IG feed.
-Hong Kong is home to sweet gum, bald cypress, sabino, and a variety of other trees that change colour between November and January when the weather gets cold.
+The best time to see red leaves in Hong Kong is between November and January, when the territory’s sweet gum, bald cypress, sabino, and a variety of other trees change colour as the weather gets cold.
 So, put on your best woollies, pack a picnic basket, and head to our pick of the best spots in the SAR to enjoy fall foliage.

 Tai Tong Shan Road and Tai Tong Nature Trail are lined with sweet gum trees and evergreen trees.